Abuse and Neglect

 Restraint and Seclusion Laws

 RSA 126-U is a state law that limits the use of restraint and seclusion of children by schools and by certain providers of residential services and treatment to children.
 It restricts the use of restraint and seclusion only to emergency situations when no other intervention will prevent the substantial and imminent risk of serious bodily harm to the child or someone else.
-More information about this law can be found in our Restraint and Seclusion in School brochure.
+More information about this law can be found in our Restraint and Seclusion in School flyer.

 Where To Get Help